uf-mil/mil/docs/software/getting_started.md

 storage to a new operating system, which will be installed on your computer directly.
 This dual-booted solution will not run on top of your current operating system, but will instead run by directly using your computer's resources.

-3. Use **Distrobox**.
-If you have Linux, but don't want to use an old LTS as your daily driver, you can try installing the system in [Distrobox](https://github.com/89luca89/distrobox).
-It's a bit more advanced, so if you're not comfortable around Linux, you'd be better off using one of the other options.
-To start, create a distrobox environment using `distrobox create --name mil --image ubuntu:focal --home ~/mil-home`.
-This will allow you to keep an MIL only environment.
-You will also have to set the hostname to localhost manually by running `sudo hostname localhost` before running setup.

 Dual-booting your computer is highly recommended over using a virtual machine, as it allows your Ubuntu setup to tap directly into your computer's resources.